January 13, 2018:

 You people who answer, "Well — you knew the rules.
 You should have followed them."
 You don't belong in America.
 Seriously, you should move to Nazi Germany, where citizens who were passive in the face of injustice were valued.
 You'd fit in there.

 You'd be comfortable.
 You could have a little house, a little job, a couple of little kids.
+Maybe even a white picket fence.
 Never trouble yourself about right and wrong.

 Of course, we Americans will hang you at Nuremberg.
 'Cos, that's who we are.